wavefrontHQ/docs/pages/doc/8x_release_notes.md

 - Various improvements to the "Populate your Data" flow
   - Simplified to 2 options (AWS integration and Wavefront proxy).
 See [AWS Metrics Integration](integrations_aws_metrics) and [Installing Wavefront Proxies](proxies_installing).
 - Amazon Web Services improvements
-  - AWS dashboards - After adding an AWS integration, newly updated AWS dashboards are added to your instance.
-  The updated and new dashboards include: Overall, Billing, EBS Storage, Instance Storage, and Network.
-These dashboards provide insight into AWS usage enabling you to control your costs and maximize utilization of AWS services.
+  - **Dashboards** - After adding an AWS integration, newly updated AWS dashboards—Overall, Billing, EBS Storage, Instance Storage, and Network—are added to your instance.
+These dashboards provide insight into AWS usage, enabling you to control your costs and maximize utilization of AWS services.
-  - AWS metrics - Avg, Count, Min, Max, and Sum aggregations are now available and enabled by default.
+  - **Metrics** - The [aggregations](integrations_aws_metrics#aws-aggregate-metrics) average, minimum, maximum, samplecount, and sum are now available for all metrics and are enabled by default.
+The aws.instance.price metric now has a point tag, operatingSystem, to indicate whether the AWS instance is running Windows or Linux.
 - A new Help panel at the right side bar on every page streamlines the on-boarding process for new Wavefront users.
+- The dashboard documentation now covers how to clone and deploy dashboards.
-- In the UI, the term "Proxy" is now used instead of “Agent”
+- In the UI, the term "Proxy" is now used instead of "Agent"

 {% include links.html %}